etelie/web/README.md

 2. If the value is not secret, add it to `env/.env.template`.
 If the value is secret, still add the variable to the template file, but leave it unassigned. (e.g. `TWITTER_API_TOKEN=`)
 3. Add a type declaration for the environment variable to `src/vite-env.d.ts`

-Client environment variables are built into the Docker image as build arguments.
-Server variables are injected at runtime as regular environment variables unto the container.

 ### Contribution guidelines

 Testing